dagster-io/dagster/examples/modern_data_stack_assets/README.md

 ## Python

-To install the python dependencies for this example, run:
+To install this example and its python dependencies, run:

 ```
 $ pip install -e .